flinker-app/docsfx/docs/viewer-app-installation-with-admin-approval.md

 canonical_url: https://docs.flinker.app/docs/viewer-app-installation-with-admin-approval.html
 ---

-# IFC Viewer Installation
+# Install the IFC Viewer App for SharePoint

-This guide provides detailed steps for installing the IFC Viewer.
+This guide provides detailed steps for installing the IFC Viewer App for SharePoint.

 > [!Note]
 > - **Privacy First: Your Data Stays With You!** We do not upload your files anywhere.
 All processing is client-side, ensuring full privacy and security.